phdavis1027/irods_protocol_documentation/topical expositions/Basic iRODS Message Structure.md

 - Body/Message: Optional.
 An XML element which provides extra information about the operation described by the header.
 What XML element can appear here is constrained by the `type` field of the header.
 For example:
 	-  The iRODS server enforces that if a header's `type` is `RODS_CONNECT`, that message's body must be of type `StartupPack_PI`.
 	-  If a client sends a header with type `RODS_API_REQ` and `intInfo` set to `633` (for `OBJ_STAT_AN`), it must be followed up by a body with type `DataObjInp_PI` providing enough information to locate the object whose stat is being requested.
+ - BsBuf: Optional, from bsLen.
+An unformatted stream of bytes transmitted after certain API operations, e.g., for file transmission.
+ - ErrorBuf: Optional, from errorLen.
+An additional buffer for error information transmitted a fter bsBuf (find out in which order this happens).